Haidra-Org/AI-Horde/FAQ.md

 We use Kudos to support good behaviour in the community.
 As such we have ways to receive Kudos outside of generating images for others (although that's the best way)

+* Rate some images.
+Almost all clients should have a way to rate images while waiting which will provide kudos per rating, and you can also rate the images you just generated for a kudos refund!
+[Artbot has a very easy rating page](https://tinybots.net/artbot/rate)
 * Fulfill a bounty from our discord bounties forum
 * Subscribe to [the patreon supporting the development of the AI Horde](https://www.patreon.com/db0).
+* Generate and share some cool art in our discord.
-* Request some people to transfer some to you.
+* Politely request some people to transfer some to you in our discord server.
+People tend to give plenty to new users and helpful or funny comments.

-And more are planned!

 ### Can I transfer my Kudos?